-Carbon-neutral labels are ideal for businesses that have calculated their carbon footprint and have put offsets in place but don’t want to share the exact emissions.
-This is a straightforward way to demonstrate to consumers that carbon emissions are a priority but does not convey a true understanding of emissions.
+Carbon-neutral labels are utilized by businesses that have calculated their carbon footprint and have put offsets in place but don’t want to share the exact emissions.
+This demonstrates to consumers that reducing carbon emissions are a priority but does not convey a true communication of emissions levels.

 Scoring system labels, often seen in Europe, use colors correlated to a number or a letter grade.
 This method is more detailed than the carbon neutral style and easily conceptualizes the actual emission but does not call out specific improvements that companies are making.

 Numeric footprint labels demonstrate the actual emissions from the product and some even break it down by sector to show the underlying drivers of the emissions.
-This model resembles a nutrition label making it easy for consumers to understand the full scope of the product and compare it with other products.
+This model resembles a nutrition label making it easy for consumers and government and institutiona purchasers to understand the full scope of the product and compare it with other products.